ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson30 Football and polo?

-The writer sitting by the river last Sunday.
+The writer sat by the river last Sunday.
 Some children were playing games nearby.
-Suddenly, one of the children kicked a boll very hard and it went towards a passing boat.
-The man in the boat neither see the ball nor hear people shouting.
-The ball hit the man and the children had all run away.
+One of the children kicked a boll very hard and it went towards a passing boat.
+The man in the boat neither saw the ball nor hear people shouted.
+The ball hit the man and the children had all ran away.
 However the man wasn't angry and he threw the ball back to bank.